BlazingRockStorm/sentiment-ai/README.md

 For the current version, the gem supports only OpenAI and Google Gemini.

-After calling the model, use:
+After calling the provider, use:
 ```ruby
 sentiment.analyze_sentence("I Love Ruby")
 # => { :sentence => "I Love Ruby", :sentiment => "positive" }